TOP

 I will accept your young person exactly as they are.

-I see kids' possibilities, not deficits.
+I see people's possibilities, not deficits.

 I believe in your power as a parent.